top of page

 Hiking in the wash of Chocolate Drop Trail in the Little San Bernardino Mountains

-The wide-open views of the mountains and valley were amazing.
+The expansive views of the mountains and valley were amazing.

 Standing on summit of Chocolate Drop Hill with San Jacinto in the background